Error Handling

 Handling Errors in Code

-# Check the HTTP status code
+# Capture the status code separately from the body

 curl -s -o response.json -w "%{http_code}" \

-https://api.proxyhat.com/v1/auth/user \
+https://api.proxyhat.com/v1/sub-users \

--H "Authorization: Bearer __API_KEY__"
+-H "Authorization: Bearer __API_KEY__" \

 import requests